-Microsecond-Resolved Infrared Spectroscopy on Nonrepetitive Protein Reactions by Applying Caged Compounds and Quantum Cascade Laser Frequency Combs with high time resolution was only possible with photoactivable proteins that undergo a photocycle.
+Microsecond-Resolved Infrared Spectroscopy on Nonrepetitive Protein Reactions by Applying Caged Compounds and Quantum Cascade Laser Frequency Combs were investigated successfully by applying Fourier transform infrared (FTIR) spectroscopy.
+While rapid-scan FTIR spectroscopy is limited by time resolution (about 10 ms with 16 cm-1 resolution), step-scan FTIR spectroscopy reaches a time resolution of about 10 ns but is limited to cyclic reactions that can be repeated hundreds of times under identical conditions.
+Consequently, FTIR with high time resolution was only possible with photoactivable proteins that undergo a photocycle.
 The huge number of nonrepetitive reactions, e.g., induced by caged compounds, were limited to the millisecond time domain.
 The advent of dual-comb quantum cascade laser now allows for a rapid reaction monitoring in the microsecond time domain.
-Here, we investigate the potential to apply such an instrument to the huge class of compare caged-compound-induced reactions monitored by FTIR and dual-comb spectroscopy by applying the new α subunit of the inhibiting G_i protein and to the larger protein-protein complex of G α_i with its cognate regul in the microsecond time domain.
 Here, we investigate the potential to apply such an instrument to the huge class of G-proteins.
 We compare caged-compound-induced reactions monitored by FTIR and dual-comb spectroscopy by applying the new technique to the α subunit of the inhibiting G_i protein and to the larger protein-protein complex of G α_i with its cognate regulator of G-protein signaling (RGS).
 We observe good data quality with a 4 μ s time resolution with a wavelength resolution comparable to FTIR.
 This is more than three orders of magnitude faster than any FTIR measurement on G-proteins in the literature.
 This study paves the way for infrared spectroscopic studies in the so far unresolvable microsecond time regime for nonrepetitive biological systems including all GTPases and ATPases.